X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 | SMC Reset         |  5  |. .|  6  | SMC RX     |
 | SMC SCK/I2C SCL   |  7  |. .|  8  | GND        |
 | MISO              |  9  |. .|  10 | GND        |

+DEVxxxxx boards supports in-system serial programming using J9 and J5.
+This is not possible with PRxxxxx boards.

+Note that pin 5 is connected to different SMC pins for DEV and PR boards, despite similar names.
+"SMC reset" (DEV) resets SMC, while "RESB" (PR) resets the rest of the system.

 ### J10 Audio Option